 Mauritania Travel Warning

-The Department of State warns U.S. citizens to avoid travel to far eastern Mauritania due to the activities of terrorist groups which are active in the neighboring regions of Mali including al-Qaida in the Islamic Maghreb (AQIM), and those which pose a threat in the greater Sub-Saharan region, such as the self-proclaimed Islamic State of Iraq and ash-Sham (ISIS).
+The Department of State warns U.S. citizens to avoid travel to far eastern Mauritania due to the activities of terrorist groups active in the neighboring regions of Mali, including al-Qaida in the Islamic Maghreb (AQIM), and those which pose a threat in the greater Sub-Saharan region, such as the self-proclaimed Islamic State of Iraq and ash-Sham (ISIS).
 The U.S. Embassy in Nouakchott is able to provide only very limited consular services in remote and rural areas of Mauritania.
-This replaces the Travel Warning for Mauritania dated February 23, 2016, to update U.S. citizens on the current security situation.
+This replaces the Travel Warning of March 22, 2017.